Certificate III in Pathology Collection

 This unit describes the skills and knowledge required to provide a first aid response to a casualty.
 The unit applies to all workers who may be required to provide a first aid response in a range of situations, including community and workplace settings.

-This unit describes the skills and knowledge required to organise own work schedules, to monitor and obtain feedback on work performance and to maintain required levels of competence.
+This unit describes the skills and knowledge required to organise personal work schedules, to monitor and obtain feedback on work performance and to maintain required levels of competence.

 Should you leave the course before you complete it, you’ll receive a Statement of Attainment for any units of competency you’ve successfully completed and where fees have been paid in full.